Go to the Student Account Center. From there, select Account Activity. The due date is listed for each charge.

 - Acceptance of financial aid in the amount equal or greater to the total balance, including your prior balance

-- That balance is not more than $200 from a previous academic year (the academic year starts in the fall and ends in the summer; this rule does not apply to balances within the same academic year)
+- That balance is not more than $200 from a previous academic year (the academic year starts in the summer and ends in the spring; this rule does not apply to balances within the same academic year)

 Once a balance has been transferred to the State Central Collections Unit, a collections fee of 17 percent is added to the total amount transferred.
 SCCU also reports all transferred balances to the major credit bureaus.